Car Scratch Remover Tips: How to Fix Car Paint Scratches

 If you feel brave enough, below is a step-by-step guide to removing deeper scratches that need paint repair.

-Note: Take a cautious approach to using DIY scratch remover liquids, kits and pens.
+Note: Take a cautious approach when using DIY scratch remover liquids, kits and pens.
 They can achieve good results on light-to-medium damage but using them on deeper scratches may worsen the damage.
 If the scratch runs deep or reveals the metal below the paint, always take the car to a professional repairer.

 Clean the area around the scratch thoroughly before you start.
 Any dirt left behind can be rubbed into the paint, making the damage worse.
 Wash it down with soap and water and remove wax and oils with a solvent like white spirit.
 Dry the well and mask off any nearby trim, lights or plastic materials.